 Wiley Rein is at the forefront of law firms representing clients in addressing the legal, regulatory, and economic issues arising under pesticide and food safety laws.
 Our attorneys represent and counsel the major trade association of agricultural chemical manufacturers, task forces of manufacturers that are jointly responding to regulatory challenges, and individual manufacturers, distributors and retailers.

 We routinely handle matters arising under the Federal Insecticide, Rodenticide, and Fungicide Act (FIFRA), the Toxic Substances Control Act (TSCA), the Food Quality Protection Act (FQPA), the Federal Food, Drug, and Cosmetic Act (FFDCA), hazard communication and right-to-know statutes (e.g., Emergency Planning and Community Right-to-Know Act (EPCRA) and California’s “Prop 65”), the Occupational Safety and Health Act (OSHA), hazardous materials transportation statutes, the Consumer Products Safety Act (CPSA), the Clean Air Act (CAA) (including Title VI, which regulates the production and use of ozone-depleting substances and their chemical substitutes), the Clean Water Act (CWA), and European requirements (Registration, Evaluation, Authorisation, and Restriction of Chemicals (REACH), Restriction of Hazardous Substances Directive (RoHS), and various EU directives).
 In addition, because of our Team’s broad experience, we are directly involved in challenges relating to regulation under these programs and their interactions with the Endangered Species Act (ESA) and related statutes.

 Under FIFRA, for example, we assist clients with re-registration and registration review matters, import and export issues, data compensation disputes (representing both claimants and respondents), enforcement actions, and ESA challenges to U.S. Environmental Protection Agency (EPA) actions.
 We routinely document product and business line transfers and cost-sharing arrangements.
 We also counsel companies on product development strategies, compliance with EPA and U.S. Food and Drug Administration advertising regulations, and virtually all areas of law involving the manufacture, marketing, and use of commercial chemicals and toxic substances including product development, testing, approval, labeling, right-to-know obligations, transportation, maintenance, and defense.
-We work at the national, state and international levels.
+We work at the national, state, and international levels.